eduvpn/documentation/IRMA_AUTH.md

 * Is the proxy configuration safe like this?
 Is really only `/irma` accessible on the irma-go server?
 Or can you use `../../` trickery?
 If this is safe we can remove the token authentication!
+* Document how to properly integrate with systemd